Orasund/Orasund.github.io/markdown/2022-12-10-Designing-A-Type.md

 To return a list we have to provide a function that converts the comparable type back into the key.

 Is implementation is of course not perfect.
-The first problem that you might have noticed already is that if we have to different bags, with different encoder/decoders, that the type does not give any information as to which encoder/decoder to use.
+The first problem that you might have noticed already is that if we have two different bags, with different encoder/decoders, that the type does not give any information as to which encoder/decoder to use.
 We can fix this by using a phantom type (= an additional type variable that's not used in the implementation itself.)

 ``` elm
 type AnyBag comparable key =